Who are your clients?

-My clients include working moms, attorneys, entrepreneurs, business managers, team leaders, and writers who want to invest their time wisely, move toward their big goals while being present, and take action on what really matters to them.
+My clients include working moms, attorneys, entrepreneurs, business owners, team leaders, and writers who want to invest their time wisely, move toward their big goals while being present, and take action on what really matters to them.

 How do you provide coaching?

-I offer tailored, confidential coaching sessions in person and by telephone or skype to individuals, couples and groups.
-I provide stand-alone, hourly sessions as well as coaching programs for extended periods.
+I offer tailored, confidential coaching sessions by telephone or Skype to individuals and couples.
+I provide one-on-one coaching in stand-alone, hourly sessions as well as for extended periods.
 All coaching sessions are scheduled at designated times.
 I also offer seminars, workshops, webinars and webcasts for small teams and large groups.

 What is coaching?

 Coaching is not advice-giving, but a collaborative partnership between coach and client.
 It is an empowering process that encourages you to start where you are, take 100% responsibility for yourself, and make changes in any area of your life, including your vocation, profession, relationships, spirituality, health and creative endeavors.
 Coaching helps you navigate your unique challenges, from dissolving limiting beliefs and clarifying your direction to exploring your personal mission and living in alignment with your core values.

 Coaching focuses on the present and is generally not an appropriate substitute for therapy.
 Coaching is designed primarily for highly functioning persons who want to unlock even greater potential and enhance their quality of life.
 Therapy is more past-oriented and is usually geared to troubled individuals who want to resolve past issues, heal trauma, or deal with a psychological disorder.
 Short term, solution-focused counseling is more similar to coaching than long term psychoanalysis.